Skip to main content

 Your Guide to Best Practices

-In recent years, there has been a growing recognition of the importance of creating inclusive and welcoming health and counseling centers for LGBTQ+ students.
-Ensuring that all students, regardless of their sexual orientation or gender identity, feel safe and supported is crucial for their overall well-being and academic success.
+In recent years, there has been a growing recognition of the importance of creating inclusive health and counseling centers for LGBTQIA+ students.
+Ensuring that all students, regardless of their sexual orientation or gender identity, feel safe and supported is crucial for their well-being and academic success.

-1. Staff Training and Education:
+1. Staff Training and Education

-Provide ongoing training for healthcare providers and counseling staff on LGBTQ+ health concerns and challenges.
-This includes understanding the specific mental health needs of LGBTQ+ students, as well as using inclusive language and respecting students’ preferred names and pronouns.
-Staff should be well-versed in cultural competency to create an environment where LGBTQ+ students feel seen and respected.
+Provide ongoing training for healthcare providers and counseling staff on LGBTQIA+ health concerns and challenges.
+This includes understanding the specific mental health needs of LGBTQIA+ students, as well as using inclusive language and respecting students’ preferred names and pronouns.
+Staff should be well-versed in cultural competency to create an environment where LGBTQIA+ students feel seen and respected.

-2. Inclusive Policies and Practices:
+2. Inclusive Policies and Practices

 Work with campus leadership to develop and implement policies that explicitly prohibit discrimination based on sexual orientation and gender identity.
 Ensure that these policies are clearly communicated to both staff and students.
-Incorporate inclusive practices such as providing gender-neutral bathrooms within your clinic and offering a range of options on intake forms to capture a student’s gender identity and preferred name.
+Incorporate inclusive practices such as providing gender-neutral bathrooms within your clinics and offering a range of options on intake forms to capture a student’s gender identity and preferred name.
 Make sure this information is prominently displayed in your EHR and scheduling systems so that staff can refer to a student the right way, the first time.

-3. Visible Support and Resources:
+3. Visible Support and Resources

-Display LGBTQ+ affirming materials, such as posters, brochures, and pride flags in health and counseling centers.
+Display LGBTQIA+ affirming materials, such as posters, brochures, and pride flags in health and counseling centers.
 This visible support can help create a welcoming atmosphere.
-Additionally, provide resources and referrals to LGBTQ+-friendly healthcare providers and support groups both on-campus and in your local community.
+Additionally, provide resources and referrals to LGBTQIA+-friendly healthcare providers, therapists, and support groups both on-campus and in your local community.

-Unique strategies for promoting resources to students can be found here.
+Note: Unique strategies for promoting resources to students can be found here.

-4. Confidentiality and Privacy:
+4. Confidentiality and Privacy

 Ensure that confidentiality and privacy are prioritized, as many students may be concerned about being outed or facing discrimination.
 Reassure students that their information will be kept private and that their healthcare needs will be handled with sensitivity and respect.

-5. Student Feedback and Involvement:
+5. Student Feedback and Involvement

-Engage LGBTQ+ students in the development and evaluation of health and counseling services.
+Engage LGBTQIA+ students in the development and evaluation of health and counseling services.
 Solicit feedback through surveys, focus groups, and advisory committees to ensure that services are meeting their needs and to identify areas for improvement.

-6. Comprehensive Coverage:
+6. Comprehensive Coverage

-Advocate for student health insurance plans to include comprehensive coverage for LGBTQ+ healthcare needs.
+Advocate for student health insurance plans to include comprehensive coverage for LGBTQIA+ healthcare needs.
 This should encompass routine care, mental health services, and specific needs such as hormone replacement therapy, gender-affirming surgeries, and other gender-affirming treatments.
-Ensuring that insurance plans do not exclude this type of care is critical for the health and well-being of LGBTQ+ students.
+Ensuring that insurance plans do not exclude this type of care is critical for the health and well-being of LGBTQIA+ students.

-7. Policy Guidelines:
+7. Policy Guidelines

 Refer to established guidelines and best practices, such as those provided by the American College Health Association (ACHA).
 ACHA provides a Trans-Inclusive College Health Programs guide for creating inclusive healthcare environments, for example.
 This guide provides recommendations on medical records, health informatics, mental health services, and continuing education and training.

-8. Equitable Access:
+8. Equitable Access

-Promote equitable access to healthcare services to ensure that all students can achieve their full academic potential.
-Addressing chronic or acute physical and mental health needs promptly can decrease the amount of time students lose to health issues and contribute to their overall success.
+Promote equitable access to well-being services to ensure that all students can achieve their full academic potential.
+Addressing chronic or acute physical and mental health needs promptly can meaningfully contribute to their success on campus.

 Real-World Examples and Best Practices